Battle of Highbury: Background

-This was Italy's first match since they had won the 1934 FIFA World Cup that summer, although England had not taken part as the Football Association had left FIFA in 1928.
+This was Italy's first match since they had won the 1934 FIFA World Cup earlier that year, although England had not taken part as the Football Association had left FIFA in 1928.
 England were still considered one of the strongest teams in Europe at the time, and the match was billed in England at least as the "real" World Cup final.
-The match was important enough to the Italians that Benito Mussolini had reportedly offered each player an Alfa Romeo car and the equivalent of £150 (about £6,000 in modernterms) if they beat the English.

 The match set a record, in that it was the first and so far only time that seven players registered with the same club (namely Arsenal) started for England.
 Coincidentally, the match was played at Arsenal's home stadium, Highbury.
 In addition to the seven Arsenal players (Frank Moss, George Male, Eddie Hapgood, Wilf Copping, Ray Bowden, Ted Drake and Cliff Bastin), a young Stanley Matthews (Stoke City) won his second cap for the side; Cliff Britton (Everton), Jack Barker (Derby County) and Eric Brook (Manchester City) were the other three players.
 The England side was largely inexperienced, with every player having fewer than ten caps for his country.

 Match summary

 First half

 After only two minutes the Italian centre half Luis Monti had his foot broken in a rough tackle with Drake.
 Although Monti remained on the field for 15 minutes, he eventually had to leave the game leaving his team with ten men—at the time, no substitutes were allowed.
 Further, as Monti continued to play, other Italian players may not have been aware of the extent of his injury which is likely to have contributed to England's goals; England scored all its three goals in the first 12 minutes (at 2', 10', and 12'), while the Italians continued to play tactics where Monti was the last defender faced by the England attack.
-Eric Brook and Cliff Bastin caused the Italians an infinite amount of trouble by their passing and quick shooting'.
+Eric Brook and Cliff Bastin caused the Italians an infinite amount of trouble by their passing and quick shooting.

 Brook had missed a first-minute penalty after Drake was fouled by Carlo Ceresoli (who was able to save the goal with a prompt jump on the right).
 However he made amends by scoring twice, with a header (following a precise cross from Stanley Matthews) and a free kick, which Stanley Matthews described as being like a 'thunderbolt'.
 Drake added a third before half-time to make it 3–0.
 However, after realising the gravity of Monti's injury, the Italians adjusted their playing tactics so that England were unable to break through their defences.

 The match was violent from the very start, with the visitors repeatedly retaliating against Drake's second-minute tackle: Eddie Hapgood had his nose broken (and had to be withdrawn for 15 minutes), while Bowden damaged his ankle, Drake was punched and Brook had his arm fractured.